sachinprasanna7/Stress-Strain-Analysis/README.md

-# Machine_Learning
+# Stress Strain Analysis
-Simple Machine Learning assignments and Code written
+Simple code to analyse stress and strain curves in the field of metallurgy.